sandeep-tukaram/algods/DesignAlgoDS.md

    a new book at v3
 ```

 That's really all there is to it!
-Every computer program, like the reading room above, boils down to these two fundamental operations:
+Every algorithm, boils down to these two fundamental operations:
 1. Getting and storing data in memory (like our bookshelf)
 2. Processing that data with instructions (like our desk work)

-This simple model (cpu + memory) is called the RAM (Random Access Machine) model.
+The simple model (cpu + memory) is called the RAM (Random Access Machine) model.
 But hey, don't get hung up on the name.
 What's important is that every computation from a simple calculator to a complex AI system, is fundamentally a choreography between: organizing data in memory and processing it through CPU instructions.
 This might seem like an oversimplification right now, but as we continue, we'll apply the two-part perspective repeatedly to break down even the most complex algorithms.
 Let's keep exploring!

 ---